exilonium/ShowKey/README.md

 - Shows the last 4 keypresses
 - Clean, minimal interface
 - Option to Filter out temporary/modifier keys you don't want to see
+- Layout remapping support (display keys in Colemak-DH instead of QWERTY)

 ## Requirements